 An alternative model for attitude change labeled the ‘Unimodel’ posited by Kruglanski and Thompson (1999) claims that both cues/heuristics and message argumentation are parts of a larger category of information, defined as ‘persuasive evidence’.
+Thus, the content of the information itself, and not the route of processing that is important.
 The Unimodel states that differing information contents (e.g., is this a heuristic, or a detailed argument?) are analogous to whipped cream in a can versus whipped cream in a tub; the distinctions between them are irrelevant insofar as it relates to how ‘persuasive evidence’ works to change minds.
 However, recent studies indicate that the Unimodel has not been shown to sufficiently explain attitude change beyond the dual process models (Hedhli, 2022).
-In an practical sense, the dual process model has been shown to be more predictive than a unimodal framework when applied to perceptions of advertising, retail experiences, and branding (Maheswaran, Mackie,and Chaiken 1992; Richard and Chebat 2016).
+The dual process model has been shown to be more predictive than a unimodal framework in several studies examining direct practical applications of advertising, retail experiences, and branding (Maheswaran, Mackie,and Chaiken 1992; Richard and Chebat 2016).
+This literature indicates that the source of the cue in an advertisement (e.g., famous football player) is an especially influential cue for persuasion in conditions of low cognitive capacity; likewise, that the persuasive function of a ‘brand name’ significantly increases when the recipient is highly engaged, but is significantly blunted when the recipient is more passive.

 Attitude change can also occur on a societal level, where generational changes reflect commensurate changes in attitudes.
-For example, political polarization has increased significantly for 12th graders in the 2010s as compared to prior decades (Twenge et al., 2016), or the “Obama Effect” from 1992-2008 wherein election surveys indicated that amongst white participants, belief in black intelligence and work ethic significantly increased (Welch & Sigelman, 2011).
+For example, political polarization has increased significantly for 12th graders in the 2010s as compared to prior decades (Twenge et al., 2016), or the “Obama Effect” from 1992-2008 wherein election surveys indicated that amongst white participants, belief in the intelligence and work ethic of Black Americans significantly increased (Welch & Sigelman, 2011).
 In general, attitude change can originate from social pressures (either individual peers or society more broadly) or from information describing the attitude object (persuasive, fact based, argumentation).

 Utilitarian and Deontological Orientation

-Utilitarian and deontological orientation influences how individuals perceive issues, as well as concepts of ‘right’ and ‘wrong’, which directly affects openness to attitude change as well as the effectiveness of persuasion (Brady and Wheeler, 1996).
+Utilitarian and deontological orientation influences how individuals perceive issues, as well as concepts of ‘right’ and ‘wrong’, which directly impact openness to attitude change as well as the effectiveness of persuasion (Brady and Wheeler, 1996).
 Utilitarian reasoning can be defined as ethical judgement based on outcomes, not intentions.
 In contrast, Deontological reasoning can be defined as ethical judgement based on whether or not behavior adheres to a preconceived set of ‘rules’, this includes concepts like ‘rights’, ‘ideals’, and explicitly recorded law.